 Like most other U.S. institutions, Teachers College follows a 'credit' / 'point' system in organizing its academic programs.
 That is, degree programs require satisfactory completion of a minimum number of coursework credits or points (in addition to other requirements, such as comprehensive examinations, a master's thesis or integrative project, a doctoral dissertation, etc.) in order to qualify for graduation.
-The standard coursework credit requirements for programs at Teachers College are as follows:

 Consult with your program to see how many coursework credits are required to qualify for your degree.
 Courses at Teachers College are usually taken for 1 to 3 credits, with 3 credits as the standard number of credits for a regular semester-long academic course.
-Full-time students take 12 credits of courses or the equivalent every semester.
+Full-time students take 9 credits of courses or the equivalent every semester.

 Courses may be taken for letter grade (A, B, C, D, F) or pass/fail.
 However, students should consult with their academic programs since courses taken as pass/fail may or may not be accepted for degree purposes.
 Also, many academic programs require a minimum grade (typically "B" or above) for certain courses if they are to be counted toward graduation.

 Students who receive the letter grade of C- for 8 credits (or more) of coursework are considered in unsatisfactory academic standing and are dismissed from the College.
 Students should consult the TC Academic Catalog following arrival to learn more about TC's grading and academic policy.

 The standard academic year is from September - May, divided into the Autumn (September - December) and Spring (January - May) semesters.
 Teachers College also offers two summer semesters, Summer A (mid-May - late June) and Summer B (early July - mid August).